williamcanin/chameleon-jek/README.md

 ```
 > Example: $ rake theme color=blue [ENTER]

->Nota: For more information about all command **rake** in **Chameleon theme**, run the command: `rake help`
+>Nota: For more information about all command **rake** in **Chameleon Jek**, run the command: `rake help`

 ## Effects and configurations

-The Chameleon theme, supports effects style settings, languages, and configurations of strings and social networking.
+The Chameleon Jek, supports effects style settings, languages, and configurations of strings and social networking.
 To perform these settings,
 set the file "**_config.yml**" in theme root, to your liking.The file **_config.yml** is self explanatory.

 **Optimize Images**